Shopify/hydrogen/docs/localization.md

 };
 ```

-2. Render the avaialble countries as anchor links
+2. Render the avaialble countries as links

 ```jsx
 import {Link, useMatches} from '@remix-run/react';